-Birth mothers who reside or work in the State of New York are required to file a statutory disability claim through The Hartford, the Company's provider.
+A birthing parent who resides or works in the State of New York are required to file a statutory disability claim through The Hartford, the Company's provider.

 Disability may not be taken at the same time as paid family leave and will not run concurrently.
 Slate will supplement the pay of anyone receiving short-term disability related to the birth of a child for up to four (4) weeks so that the employee receives full pay for that time.